What Luvica is and what it is used for

 Taking this medicine

-If you forget to take Luvica
+If you forget to take Act Louvika

-If you stop taking Luvica
+If you stop taking Act Louvika

 Do not stop taking this medicine unless your doctor tells you.
 If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.